 The SSA offers SSI payments if you have a financial need and are blind, 65 years of age or older, or have a qualifying disability.
-Living abroad, your residence in a prison or public institution, and your citizenship or immigration status will also determine your ability to receive benefits.
+You must meet strict income guidelines to qualify and meet the SSA’s definition of disabled.

 Since your finances play a huge part in determining your eligibility, you will need to share information about your earnings and other assets.
 Resources that the SSA counts include cash, bank funds, investments, property, and vehicles.
-The SSA will exempt $2,000 from your total resources if you are single or $3,000 if you are married.
+The SSA accepts applicants with less than $2,000 in total resources if you are single or $3,000 if you are married.

 Disability Claim Stages

-You must apply for Social Security disability benefits and prove that you are eligible to receive them.
+To get the benefits you need, you must apply for Social Security Disability benefits and prove that you are eligible to receive them.
 The process can have multiple stages if your application is denied.

 Initial Application for SSDI or SSI Benefits